awsdocs/aws-net-developer-guide/doc_source/csharp_aurora_code_examples.md

 The following code example shows how to:
 + Create a custom Aurora DB cluster parameter group and set parameter values\.
-+ Create a DB cluster that is configured to use the parameter group\.
++ Create a DB cluster that uses the parameter group\.
-+ Create a DB instance in the DB cluster that contains a database\.
++ Create a DB instance that contains a database\.
-+ Take a snapshot of the DB cluster\.
++ Take a snapshot of the DB cluster, then clean up resources\.
-+ Delete the instance, DB cluster, and parameter group\.

 **AWS SDK for \.NET**
  There's more on GitHub\.
 Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/Aurora#code-examples)\.